simonh1000/angular-http-server/README.md

 # Angular-HTTP-Server

+Should work with any Single Page App frmaework that use a router to change the URL

 ## Rationale

 Very simple server that returns a file if it exists, or 'index.html' otherwise (i.e. when the url requested is actually a SPA route).

-Other simple http-servers (correctly) give a 404 when you try to refresh your browser for a page that is a route on a client side app
+Other simple http-servers (correctly) give a 404 when you try to refresh your browser for a page that is a route on a client side app.

 ## To use:

 ```
+npm install -g angular-http-server
 cd /path/to/site
 angular-http-server
 ```